-56 MISSION CRITICAL - 58 Is liquid immersion cooling the future for data centres? - 60 Are battery energy storage systems (BESS) a viable replacement for diesel generators?
+56 MISSION CRITICAL - 58 Is liquid immersion cooling the future for data centers? - Are battery energy storage systems (BESS) a viable replacement for diesel generators?
+64 RETAIL - 66 Designing the end-to-end retail experience how are omnichannel expectations rewriting the script for brickand-mortar stores? - 68 Is the humble food hall the gateway to diversity and inclusion? - 70 How can retailers pivot to drive Gen Z to the store?

-64 RETAIL - Designing the end-to-end 66 retail experience - how are omnichannel expectations rewriting the script for brickand-mortar stores? - Is the humble food hall the 68 gateway to diversity and inclusion? - 70 How can retailers pivot to drive Gen Z to the store?
-72 RESIDENTIAL - 74 Is subscription living the new home ownership model? - 78 Designing for an aging population - what forms will senior living take in 2023? - 82 What is the future of living?
+72 RESIDENTIAL - 74 Is subscription living the new home ownership model? - 78 Designing for an aging population what forms will senior living take in 2023? - 82 What is the future of living?

 86 HEALTHCARE

-- 88 first medical home - is this the solution to our systems?
+- A prototype for the digitalfirst medical home - is this the solution to our overburdened healthcare systems?

-- 92 How can we leverage
+- 92 How can we leverage technology and design to create new sites of care?

+- 94 Consumerization of health

-- 94 - what is the difference customer?
+what is the difference

+between a patient and a

+customer?